 The drug shortage is a creeping problem that is not noticed by the majority of patients and practitioners, even when they have been affected.
-No one is tracking it or its impact.
-Death certificates name diseases as the cause of death, not a lack of treatment.

 The biggest consequence, so far in Canada, is on the taxpayer.
 No one is measuring the extent or impact of the crisis.
+Death certificates require the cause of death to be a disease — not a shortage of treatment for that disease.

-Seniors, people in hospital, and people on welfare, all have their drugs paid for by the taxpayer.
+Seniors, people in hospital, and people on welfare, all have their drugs paid for by the Canadian taxpayer.
 As long as they are receiving necessary treatment, they are unlikely to complain about a more expensive substitute.

 People fortunate enough to have drug plans through their employers will similarly not notice, although eventually their insurance premiums will rise.